akeley98/cckiss/README.md

 # Keep It Simple Stupid C/C++ build dependency tool

-cckiss is a tool that automatically tracks the dependencies of C and C++ files and recompiles them if any changes are detected. cckiss is designed to supplement a Unix makefile, rather than replace `make` entirely. cckiss provides patterns that automate away the task of writing these kinds of makefile entries:
+cckiss is a tool that automatically tracks the dependencies of C and C++ files and recompiles them if any source or dependency changes are detected. cckiss is designed to supplement a Unix makefile, rather than replace `make` entirely. cckiss provides patterns that automate away the task of writing these kinds of makefile entries:

-    bin/foo.o foo.c foo.h bar.h xyzzy.h
+    bin/foo.o: foo.c foo.h bar.h xyzzy.h
-            $(CC) $(CARGS) $(CPPARGS) foo.c -c -o bin/foo.o
+            $(CC) $(CFLAGS) $(CPPFLAGS) foo.c -c -o bin/foo.o

 This automation eliminates a whole class of errors related to forgetting a (possibly indirectly) included header in the list